AshwinM17/CCE_MAD_LAB/README.md

 This repository contains the java files and resourse files for CCE MAD LAB.

-To use the codes just create an empty view project which uses groovy DSL and import the java and res files into corresponding files.
+To use the codes just create an empty view project which uses groovy DSL and import the java and res files into the corresponding files.